-Which is more important marketing or branding?
+Ok, with that out of the way, which is more important marketing or branding?

 Here’s the thing, you can’t effectively market without branding.
 It just doesn’t work that way.
-Branding is the act of applying your company’s unique visual and verbal personality to everything you do, so without applying your brand to your marketing, you’re essentially marketing a generic thing…a commodity.
+Branding is the act of applying your company’s unique visual and verbal personality to everything you do, so without applying your personality to your marketing, you’re essentially marketing a generic thing…a commodity.

 |Commodity||Something Worth Paying More For|